lennart-finke/evals/evals/elsuite/canvassing/readme.md

 oaieval <canvasser> canvassing
 ```

 , where `<canvasser>` is a solver.
-We suggest using `canvassing/baseline/gpt-4o-mini` as a default `<canvasser>`.
+We use `canvassing/baseline/gpt-4o-mini` as a default `<canvasser>`.
+For chain of thought, the solver `canvassing/gpt-4o-mini` can be employed.
 The canvassee/voter and summary model default to `gpt-4o-mini`.
 See an adaptable list of solvers at `evals/registry/solvers/canvassing.yaml`

 ## Evaluation Process